Fossetts Farm Stadium: Financial preparation (1998-1999)

-Planning application and setbacks (2000-2002)
+Stadium planning application and setbacks (2000-2002)

 Plans for the new 15,000-seat stadium were put on hold in February 2000 after it was discovered that an ancient 14 acre Bronze Age burial ground entered onto the planned site.
 By March 2000 supporters frustration grew as the club continued to fail to meet promised planning application submission dates.
 The Southend United Supporters Club Trust (SUSCT) observed that the club was running out of time.
 "We're no nearer to getting a new home now than we were 12 months ago, which is very worrying because we are running out of time fast," said chairman Trevor Bashford.
 Members of Southend Council were equally eager to see some progress.
 In late May 2000 Council chief executive George Krawiec threw his weight behind the proposals but admitted that he would like to see some progress made on the planning front.
 "We await both eagerly and anxiously Southend United's planning application so we can look at it properly within the correct guidelines," said Krawiec.

 Plans for a £12.5 million 16,000-seat stadium on the Fossets Farm site were submitted in July 2000, but the proposal fell through almost immediately after a rival property development company revealed that it actually owned much of the site.

 Two months later, in September 2000, Southend United came to the brink of extinction after a £400,000 demand from the Inland Revenue went unpaid, amid boardroom turmoil.
 Main had been uneasy about the club having to pay £400,000 annual rent to its new owners, and about Ron Martin's motives ("How can he argue for the club, particularly against SEL, if he jointly owns SEL and his main interest is in making money from the property deal?").
 Main was ousted as a condition of a £1.5m investment by Delancy Estates, and replaced by Martin.